fwilliams/point-cloud-utils/README.md

 dists_a_to_b, corrs_a_to_b = pcu.shortest_distance_pairs(a, b)
 ```

-### Generating point samples in the square and cube with Lloyd Relaxation
+### Generating point samples in the square and cube with Lloyd relaxation
 ```python
 import point_cloud_utils as pcu